-INTRODUCTION
+1. INTRODUCTION

 Polymeric materials pose a serious threat to the environment and human health when they enter ecosystems.
-Once inside, they slowly degrade to microplastics, pollute soil, water, air, and cause biodiversity loss.
+Once inside, they slowly degrade to microplastics, pollute soil, water, air and cause biodiversity loss.
 In 2021, more than 390 million tons of plastic were produced worldwide.
-Plastics - The Facts (2022), 90% of which were polypropylene (PP), high- and low-density polyethylene (HDPE and LDPE), polyvinyl chloride (PVC), polyurethane (PUR), polyethylene terephthalate (PET) and polystyrene (PS), which are the most commonly used materials in packaging, construction, automotive, electronic and agricultural use.1-
+"Plastics - The Facts" announced in 2022 that 90 % of plastic produced were polypropylene (PP), high-and low-density polyethylene (HDPE and LDPE), polyvinyl chloride (PVC), polyurethane (PUR), polyethylene terephthalate (PET) and polystyrene (PS), which are the most commonly used materials in packaging, construction, automotive, electronic and agricultural use.^{1-3}